aimms/documentation/webui/page-manager.rst

 Dialog Pages
 ------------

+.. important:: Dialog pages are available in software versions from AIMMS 4.65 onwards.

 Dialog Pages are used for intermediate actions or steps in your workflow.
 You can build model interaction by calling dialog pages for the user to perform a specific action such as setting SLA's or adjusting inventory etc. In addition, you can use Dialog pages to display information about a selected item without breaking the flow by calling the DialogPageOpen function.
 For example showing the detailed properties of a schedule batch.

 A dialog page has 3 predefined sizes; Small, Medium and Large.
-Dialog pages can have upto 2 buttons, typically Cancel and OK.
+Dialog pages can have upto 3 buttons, 2 of which are shown by default, typically Cancel and OK.
 The text and callback procedures for these buttons can be controlled via the DialogPageOpen function.

 .. image:: images/dialog_diffsizes_small.png
 			:align: center